Fear of Abandonment vs. Fear of Engulfment in ACoA Relationships

 Q: Can you have both fear of abandonment and fear of engulfment?

 A: Yes — and this is very common in ACoAs.
 The simultaneous presence of both fears creates the push-pull dynamic: pursuing when someone pulls away (abandonment fear activated), withdrawing when someone gets close (engulfment fear activated).
-This dynamic is confusing and exhausting, but it’s a logical result of having had caregivers who were both unreliable and boundary-violating.
+This dynamic is confusing and exhausting for both people in a relationship, but it’s a logical result of having had caregivers who were both unreliable and boundary-violating.

 Q: What is disorganized attachment?

 A: Disorganized attachment is an attachment style that develops when the primary caregiver is simultaneously the source of comfort and the source of fear — as is often the case in alcoholic families.
-It’s associated with the most significant relational difficulties in adulthood, including the push-pull dynamic, difficulty with emotional regulation, and a tendency toward chaotic or unstable relationships.
-However, disorganized attachment can be transformed through therapeutic work.
+Identified by researchers Mary Main, PhD, and Judith Solomon, PhD, it’s associated with significant relational difficulties in adulthood, including the push-pull dynamic, difficulty with emotional regulation, and a tendency toward chaotic or unstable relationships.
+It can be transformed through therapeutic work.

 Q: How do I know if I have fear of abandonment?

-A: Signs of fear of abandonment include: difficulty tolerating a partner’s temporary unavailability, a tendency to catastrophize when someone creates distance, difficulty ending relationships even when they’re harmful, and the persistent background belief that if someone truly knew you, they would leave.
-These signs are often most visible in your reaction when a partner takes a beat to respond to a text — the anxiety out of proportion to the actual situation is the nervous system’s signal.
+A: Signs include: difficulty tolerating a partner’s temporary unavailability without catastrophizing, a tendency to pursue when someone creates distance, difficulty ending relationships even when they’re harmful, and the persistent background belief that if someone truly knew you, they would leave.
+These signs are often most visible in your reaction when a partner takes a while to respond to a message — the anxiety out of proportion to the situation is the nervous system’s signal.

 Q: Can this push-pull pattern be healed?

 A: Yes — through attachment-focused therapy that provides the corrective experience of being in a consistently safe relationship.
 The nervous system learns through repeated experience, not through insight alone.
-The therapeutic relationship — where closeness is safe, where your separateness is respected, where the therapist is reliably present — is the laboratory where the new learning happens.
+The therapeutic relationship — where closeness is safe, where your separateness is respected, where the therapist is reliably present — is the laboratory where new learning happens.
+EMDR and IFS are also highly effective modalities for this specific pattern.

 Q: How do I explain this push-pull to a partner who doesn’t understand it?

 A: The most useful frame is the nervous system frame: “My body learned that closeness was dangerous.
 When you get close, my nervous system sounds an alarm — not because you’re doing anything wrong, but because that’s what proximity meant when I was a child.
 I’m working on it, and I need us both to understand that the pulling away is about old fear, not about you.”
-Couples therapy can also help both partners understand and navigate the pattern together.
+Couples therapy with a trauma-informed therapist can help both partners understand and navigate the pattern together.

 WAYS TO WORK WITH ANNIE